 exploring a secular dharma

 The Tuwhiri Project and secularbuddhist.network have created an online course which explores the key ideas and practices of secular Buddhism, an important trend that has emerged in western Buddhism in recent years.
-The course is currently being tested by an initial group of students and is expected to go live in the second half of 2019.
+After Buddhism: exploring a secular dharma is offered without a fixed fee; when you have completed it, you will be invited to make a donation that will ensure that others can go through the course also.

-This online course is mainly based on Stephen Batchelor’s recent book, After Buddhism: rethinking the dharma for a secular age, and the companion book published by The Tuwhiri Project, After Buddhism: a workbook, by Winton Higgins.
+This course is based on Stephen Batchelor’s recent book, After Buddhism: rethinking the dharma for a secular age, and its companion book, After Buddhism: a workbook, by Winton Higgins which was published by The Tuwhiri Project.

 It provides an opportunity for secular Buddhists and those curious about secular Buddhism to gain a greater appreciation and understanding of a secular approach to the dharma.
 Its key objectives are to: